idio-lang/DIPS/idio-source/implementing-idio/idio-allocator.rst

 works pretty much as you might expect with having to rummage around finding buckets etc..

-If you have a debug build then :file:`./vm-perf.log` will have some allocator stats for you.
+If you have run a debug build with ``--vm-reports`` then the file :file:`./vm-perf` will have some allocator stats for you.

 This is where I thought there might be some improvements to be had.
 If you look at the stats you can see that one of two of the chains are